Dale Earnhardt Jr. Confessed That ‘the Only Reason’ He Raced Was to Have a Relationship With His Father

-While there have been plenty of famous families in the world of sports, few names found more success than Earnhardt.
-Ralph got things rolling in the early days of NASCAR; Dale Earnhardt and Dale Earnhardt Jr. then followed in his footsteps, becoming motorsports legends in their own right.
+While there have been plenty of famous families in sports, few names found more success than Earnhardt.
+Ralph got things rolling in the early days of NASCAR; Dale Earnhardt and Dale Earnhardt Jr. followed in his footsteps, becoming motorsports legends in their own right.
 Behind the scenes, though, things weren’t exactly an example of familial bliss.

 Despite the success he eventually found in NASCAR, Dale Earnhardt Jr. didn’t initially plan on racing.
 In fact, he only climbed behind the wheel for a painful, personal reason: to get closer to a distant dad.